fission/fission/Documentation/wip/testing-proposal.md

 ```
 There are many more matchers which cane be found here: http://onsi.github.io/gomega/#provided-matchers

-- We can build custom mathers in Go language for reusable logic.
+- We can build custom matchers in Go language for reusable logic.

 #### Links
 Ginkgo: http://onsi.github.io/ginkgo/